DOCUMENTS D’ARTISTES : A MEANS TO DISCOVER REGIONAL ART SCENES

 Address: The team shares communal and multidisciplinary premises in Lyon’s 7th arrondissement, as part of a temporary occupancy managed by Plateau Urbain.

 Partners: Auvergne-Rhône-Alpes Region, DRAC Auvergne-Rhône-Alpes, City of Lyon, City of Saint-Étienne, City of Valence.

 Launched as DDA Aquitaine in 2012 on the initiative of Camille de Singly, DDA Nouvelle-Aquitaine (since 2017) documents and supports the work of the region’s plastic artists.

 In collaboration with a host of local and national partners, the association, based in Bordeaux’s Fabrique POLA, aspires to give structure to the field of visual arts.

-In addition to conceiving and updating an artists’ registry boasting almost 50 monographic folios as of the beginning of 2021, DDA Nouvelle-Aquitaine contributes to the distribution, recognition, and development of the regional art scene in a number of other ways:
+In addition to conceiving and updating an artists’ registry boasting almost 75 monographic folios (2023), DDA Nouvelle-Aquitaine contributes to the distribution, recognition, and development of the regional art scene in a number of other ways:

 • Producing and coproducing content in various forms (critical texts, filmed interviews, postcards, offprints…);

 • Putting artists and professionals or collectors of contemporary art in contact with each other, notably through studio visits;